RasmusLiltorp/taros/README.md

 These components are public and MIT licensed:

 - [**taros-sdk**](https://github.com/RasmusLiltorp/taros-sdk) – Official TypeScript SDK for authentication, chat requests, and configuration.
-- [**taros-public-api**](https://github.com/RasmusLiltorp/taros-public-api) – Lightweight API gateway that connects clients to the orchestrator service.

 The rest of the system is private but modular.
-You can self-host parts or connect via the public API.
+You can connect to our system via the public API.

 ---